Cow

 Reproduction

-Cows usually have calves once a year.
-During the first days after birth, the cow produces a special mother’s milk that is not drinkable for humans.
+Cows usually give birth to a calf once a year.
+During the first few days after birth, the cow produces a special mother's milk that is not drinkable for us humans.
+After that, it is also drinkable for us.
+Cows are usually separated from their calves immediately after birth - after three days at the latest.
+How do you feel about it?

 Records